 - Does it have many features?

-From these three things, you should decide which one matters the most and then choose the image to text converter that satisfies you.
+From these three things, you should decide which one matters the most and then choose the image-to-text converter that satisfies you.

 2. Input Your Image into the Tool

 The second step is quite simple.
 You need to provide the image from which you want to copy the text to the tool.
-Now some tools only have one input option while others may have two or even three.
+Now some tools only have one input option, while others may have two or even three.

-The image to text converter goes beyond that as it allows you to input images in four ways:
+The image-to-text converter goes beyond that, as it allows you to input images in four ways:

 - drag and drop images into the tool